rizaumami/tdbot.lua/README.md

 ## How to Use

-- Put `tdbot.lua` on a same directory level with your bot script
+- Put `tdbot.lua` on a same directory level with the bot script
-- Import `tdbot.lua` into your bot.
+- Import `tdbot.lua` into the bot.
 - Call the functions.

 See example script below.